ublk-org/libublk-rs/README.rst

 ============

-Rust library for help to build any ublk[1] target device, which talks with linux ``ublk driver`` [#userspace]_ for exposing standard linux block device, meantime help target code to implement its own IO logic, which is totally done in userspace target code.
+Rust library for help to build any ublk[1] target device, which talks with linux ``ublk driver`` [#ublk_driver]_ for exposing standard linux block device, meantime help target code to implement its own IO logic, which is totally done in userspace target code.

-So Rust's advantage can be taken for building user ublk target.
+So Rust's advantage can be taken for building userspace block device.

+Linux kernel 6.0 starts to support ublk covered by config option CONFIG_BLK_DEV_UBLK.

 Related documentations
 ======================